petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/generating-content-using-ai-creator.md

 ---
 # Generating Content Using AI Creator

-Liferay offers a way to integrate Open AI's ChatGPT engine with the [Web Content](adding-a-basic-web-content-article.md) app through a  powerful tool called AI Creator.
-With an Open AI API key configured for your instance or site, you can use the AI Creator feature straight in your Web Content editor and generate content with a few clicks.
+You can integrate OpenAI's ChatGPT engine with the [Web Content](adding-a-basic-web-content-article.md) app through the powerful AI Creator tool.
+With an OpenAI API key configured for your instance or site, you can use the AI Creator feature directly in your Web Content editor and generate content with a few clicks.

 ## Enabling AI Creator